The number of $4$-cycles and the cyclomatic number of a finite simple graph: Upper bounds for bipartite graphs

 Thus by (\ref{fromTZshiki}), we have

-with equality holds if and only if the edge polytope of $G$ is a simple polytope.
-Simple edge polytopes are classified in \cite{simpleedgepolytope}.
-The edge polytope ${\mathcal P}_G$ is simple if and only if either ${\mathcal P}_G$ is a simplex or $G$ is a complete bipartite graph.
-It is known that ${\mathcal P}_G$ is a simplex if and only if either $G$ is a tree or $G$ has exactly one odd cycle and it is a unique cycle of $G$.
+and equality holds if and only if the edge polytope of $G$ is a simple polytope, which is characterized in Proposition \ref{simplepolytope}.
 In particular, if the edge polytope of $G$ is simple, then $G$ has no $K_4$. \end{proof}